bberka/Modmail.NET/README.md

 - Toggle anonymous messages by mods
 - Setting up teams adding roles and members to teams (partly done)
 - Setting priority for tickets (adds emoji to tikcet channel name)
+- Adding private mod notes to tickets that can be viewed later only by mods

 # Contributing
 Create a pull request by using semantic commits and proper explanation